 Mono sound is preferred in radiotelephone communications, telephone networks, and radio stations dedicated to talk shows and conversations, public address system, hearing aids.
 Stereo sound is preferred for listening to music, in theaters, radio stations dedicated to music, FM broadcasting and Digital Audio Broadcasting (DAB).

-edit Recording methods and Audio Quality
+Recording Methods and Audio Quality

 Mono sound recording is done mostly with one microphone and only one loudspeaker is required to listen to the sound.
 For headphones and multiple loudspeakers the paths are mixed into a single signal path and transmitted.
 The signal contains no level, arrival time or phase information that would replicate or simulate directional cues.
 Everyone hears the very same signal and at the same sound level.
 The sound played for instance by each instrument in a band will not be heard distinctly though it will have full fidelity.
 Hand held recorders record sound in mono.
 It is cheaper and easier to record in mono sound.
-This video demonstrates the difference between stereo and mono sounds by comparing Beatles stereo music with a mono release:

 Stereo recording is done with two or more special microphones.
 The stereo effect is achieved by careful placement of microphone receiving different sound pressure levels accordingly even the loudspeakers need to have the capability to produce the stereo and they also need to be positioned carefully.
 These sound systems have two or more independent audio signal channels.
 The signals have a specific level and phase relationship to each other so that when played back through a suitable reproduction system, there will be an apparent image of the original sound source.
 It is expensive and it requires skill to record stereo sound.
 There are following methods of recording in stereo-